MAO3J1m0Op/algebra-in-lean/README.md

 We thank the Duke's Math+ program and Mathematics department for providing the opportunity and the resources to work on this project.

-This work was partially supported by the NSF grant DMS-2003404